 Throw in ‘big data’ into the mix and things and terminology confusion increases.
 What do I do?
 Do I term it Big Data or Data Science?
 Or is it Data Science with big data?
 Irrespective, what is the state of data and how do we qualify it?

-What does discovering the ‘science of data’ mean?
+What does ‘science of data’ mean?

 I will attempt to answer that question in this article.